 It also raises the question of whether traditional management development programs promote development at all, or whether they are essentially only learning programs.
 Thomas Binder assumes that most of the programs for executives need to be redesigned in order to focus more on the actual development aspect.

-Are companies willing to invest money at all?
+Are companies even willing to invest money here?

 This depends strongly on the importance of human resources development in the company and the level at which it is operated.
 Personnel developers who deal with the subject of self-development should, for a sufficient understanding of the subject matter and also to the exercise of their advisory role, naturally have a sufficient development stage.

-What does a company have when it applies the findings of developmental psychology, for example, to the selection of candidates?
-And can the success be measured, for example in sales figures?
+What does a company have when it applies the findings of developmental psychology, for example, to applicant selection?
+And can the successes be measured, for example in sales figures?

 The risk of malfunctions, especially with highly paid and very complex functions, can be demonstrably reduced by a corresponding suitability diagnosis.
 (Such misjudgments or errors, including the necessary correction and replacement, can in some cases generate very high costs up to well above 100.000, - €.)

 A study of the connections between sales success or sales increase and I development stage is not known to me so far.
 However, there are numerous studies on the relationship between the I-development stage and effective sustainable management.